jtp5/NETS213FinalProject/README.md

-# NETS213FinalProject
+# NETS213 Final Project - Glam Guru
-Jones Pearlman, Anthony Kupecz, Anannya Shandilya, Anne Chen, Jordan Wong, and Samuel Kamien NETS213 Final Project
+Jones Pearlman, Anthony Kupecz, Anannya Shandilya, Anne Chen, Jordan Wong, and Samuel Kamien

 # Raw Data
 The raw data we used for our sample runs comes from a publically available dataset on Kaggle that contains 5000 images of clothes.
 The raw data can be found under NETS213FinalProject/data/.